Frankie Grande: 2017–2023

 Grande also continued to perform his one-man show at nightclubs.
 He returned as Frankini for a musical episode of Henry Danger in July 2019 titled "Henry Danger: The Musical", in which he places a curse on Swellview that forces everyone to sing instead of speak.
 He reprised his role of Franz in a Los Angeles production of Rock of Ages in late 2019.
 Grande played the role of Richard in the 2020 film Spree He starred in the 2021 Macy Gray video of "Undone". and played Frankini in several episodes of Danger Force from 2020 to 2022.
 Since 2021, together with Hector Navarro, he has been hosting the Nickelodeon podcast SpongeBob BingePants.
 Around Halloween in 2021 and 2022, he played the Nerd in Horror Camp: A Musical Massacre at the Bourbon Room in Los Angeles.
 In April 2022, Grande reprised the role of Frankini in a crossover episode of Side Hustle, and from June to September, he reprised the role of Victor Garber in an off-Broadway engagement of Titanique at The Asylum Theatre.
 In 2023, Grande played Nico in the film Summoning Sylvia.
 He returned to Big Brother later in the year to compete in the holiday spin-off season Big Brother Reindeer Games.
 He reached the finale and finished in 3rd place.

 2024–present

 In 2024, Grande returned to Titanique and later in the year reprised the role of Frank-N-Furter in The Rocky Horror Show at the Bucks County Playhouse in Pennsylvania.
 He appeared as Frankini in the 2025 film Henry Danger: The Movie.
 On June 27, 2025, Grande released his debut studio album, Hotel Rock Bottom, for which he co-wrote 14 of the 15 songs.
+He appeared on The Tonight Show Starring Jimmy Fallon to perform songs from the album.
+He returned for a third consecutive year as Frank-N-Furter in The Rocky Horror Show in October 2025 at the Bucks County Playhouse in Pennsylvania.

+After undergoing spinal surgery in December 2025 to relieve pain and neurological symptoms, Grande is reprising the role of Victor Garber in the Broadway production of Titanique, beginning in March 2026.

 As of 2024, Grande's social media presence included more than 400,000 YouTube subscribers and more than 2 million followers on Instagram.
 He also works with his mother, Joan Grande, for Diamond Dog Entertainment, a production company.